Are you looking for therapy with extra benefits? Group therapy is an alternative to one-on-one sessions with a therapist.

-Although some groups are time-limited, running anywhere from 6-20 weeks.
-It is not unusual for people to stay in a group for a year, while others attend for a few months and do not return.
-It really depends on what you need or want from the group you join.
+Groups are often held for a set number of weeks.
+Some people will stay in a group for a year.
+Others may attend for a few months.
+It depends on what you need or want from the group.

 How Much Does It Cost?

-Group therapy often costs less than individual sessions.
-It is important to discuss payment before you start a group.
-Some insurance providers cover group therapy, while others will pay only for individual sessions.
+Group therapy often costs less than one-on-one sessions.
+Discuss payment before you start a group.
+Some insurance providers cover group therapy.
+Others will pay only for one-on-one sessions.

 How Do You Find a Qualified Group Therapist?

-Keep an open mind by discussing any fears with the therapist prior to starting group therapy.
-This will make your group experience a positive one.
-At first, it may be unsettling to share your feelings with others, but group therapy can promote healthy change and provide you with valuable insight into your life.
+You may have concerns about group therapy.
+Talk to your therapist before starting the group.
+This will help make your group experience a positive one.
+At first, it may be hard to share your feelings with others.
+However, group therapy can promote healthy change.
+It can give you valuable insight into your life.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.